 During late summer in Vermont the year I turned 9, when Lord’s Creek had been reduced by drought to a quarter of its size in the spring, I asked my father if I could “skip” across it to explore the far side.

-“What’s the rule about going near the creek?” he offered as reply without looking up from the book he was reading.
+“What’s the rule about going across the creek?” he offered as reply without looking up from the book he was reading.
 When I started to plead my case, treading dangerously close to “back-talking” in an era when it was both forbidden and punished swiftly all across Northern Vermont with a spanking, he lifted his eyes to mine and without the slightest hint of a smile – one that sometimes meant that what he said could, at my own peril, be taken with great latitude – told me, “Not one more word.”

 That was that.
 Summer turned to fall, and eventually the wild apples my friends and I pelted each other with grew too wrinkly and soft to hurl, and our forays into the pasture were replaced by games of king of the hill, played out on fifteen-foot piles of snow plowed out of our driveways.
 Still, on cold days when our living room woodstove heated only a small portion of our old house, I would look through frost-cloaked windows toward the grey hills I wanted so badly to see up close.
 What was the pterodactyl doing now, I wondered?